cwiz/mobile-autonomous-robot-with-lego-mindstorm-nvidia-jetson/README.md

-# Mobile Autonomous Robot with LEGO Mindstorm and NVIDIA Jetson Nano on ROS
+# Mobile Autonomous Robot with LEGO Mindstorm and NVIDIA Jetson Nano on ROS Melodic

 ## Project Description